 The Empire Ranch House is open after a 15 month closure for a major stabilization project!
 It will take several months to put the Ranch House back in order but it’s wonderful to see the rooms without bracing supports, a smooth coat of lime plaster on the exterior walls, and be able to explore the Children’s Addition which has been inaccessible for years for safety reasons.

 Dedicated volunteers have been key to preserving the historic Empire Ranch House and Headquarters.
-Volunteer Days for hands-on preservation activities at the ranch are held generally on the third Saturday of February, April, June, August, and October.
-Join us for the next Volunteer Day on Saturday, August 18th from 8am to noon.
+Join us for the next Volunteer Day on Saturday, February 2nd from 8am to noon.
 To volunteer, please submit a Volunteer Opportunities Form, and we will contact you with more details!

 At its meeting on July 3rd the Pima County Board of Supervisors declared July 28, 2018 to be “Empire Ranch, Walter L. Vail, and Arizona Cowboy Heritage Day.”
 The text of the proclamation reads: